Get started with Knox Guard

 To use Knox Guard, a license is required.
 Knox Guard offers both free trial licenses and paid commercial licenses to suit your needs.
 There are two ways you can obtain a license — you can either generate a trial license in the console, or purchase a commercial license.

-- When you’re ready to purchase a commercial license, we recommend you contact the Samsung Knox sales team.
+• When you’re ready to purchase a commercial license, we recommend you contact the Samsung Knox sales team.
 You can also directly contact a reseller in your country.
-There are two types of commercial licenses:
+There are three types of commercial licenses:

 For more information, see Manage licenses.